-Segall is one of the few authors who has discussed Rough Positive Egalitarianism.
-He has put forward a claim that involves Z and Z' (the populations involved in the Progression Case discussed in the previous sections).
-According to Segall, Rough Positive Egalitarianism judges Z as worse than Z'.
-And this, Segall argues, contradicts the ranking of Positive Egalitarianism for these populations:
+Segall argues that there is a tension between positive egalitarianism and rough positive egalitarianism.
+It involves population Z and Z' from the progression case discussed in the previous sections.
+According to Segall, rough positive egalitarianism judges Z as worse than Z'.
+And this, Segall argues, contradicts the ranking of positive egalitarianism for these populations: